ariadna-aldeguer/AldeguerAriadna_LogIn/README.md

 * A ScrollView to make vertically scrollable views.
 * A Bottom navigation to switch easly between fragments screen.
 * A top app bar for future implementation.
+* A biometric dialog to user authentication.
+* A SharedPreferences to log in and save language preferences, it object contain a key-value pairs and provides simple methods to read and write them.
+* A Budle class that allows to create an information box and pass it between activities or fragments.
+* Set language based on locale and multilanguage options.

 ## Code structure
 - `AndroidManifest:` Describes essential information for Android building.
 - `Res:` Includes the resources that Android Application uses:
     - `Drawable:` Includes the icons in the application.
+    - `Font:` External fonts.
     - `Layout:` The archive 'Activity_Main' has the design of the Login Screen.
+    - `Menu:` Design of top and bottom menu.
+    - `Mimap` Design of logo
     - `Values:` Contains the archive 'Color' with the primary colors of the app.
+And the archive 'Strings' for multilanguage.

 ## App configuration
 - To access the application the credentials are: